agoncal/agoncal-training-javaee6-advanced/before/04-RestClient/INSTALL.md

 * Install Postman REST Client from the Chrome store
 * Do CRUD operations on the REST interfaces using Postman REST Client

+# DOJO - The CDBook-Client application consumes the REST endpoints

 ## Generate the new project CDBook-Client with JBoss Forge

 * Launch JBoss Forge (enter the `$FORGE_HOME/bin/forge` command)